GordonBlasco/analytic-case-studies/multilevel-tadpoles/multilevel_tadpoles.md

 (tank standard deviation) posterior distribution to σ from your model in Problem 2.
 How are they different?
 Why?**

+Now we want to do density as a standardized log version of itself.

     log_dens <- log(d$density)
     stand_log_dens <- (log_dens - mean(log_dens)) / sd(log_dens)
     dat$Do <- stand_log_dens